cloudfoundry-community/redis-session-aspnet-buildpack/README.md

 ### Pre-requisites
 - PCF environment with redis tile in market place
-- A redis service instance created
+- A redis service instance created with `Lua-scripting` enabled
 - `cf push` access to the PCF enviromnment

 ### Usage Instructions